George Airey (British Army officer)

-Lieutenant General Sir George Airey KCH (1761–1833) was an English general.
+Lieutenant General Sir George Airey KCH (1761–1833) was a British Army officer.

 Biography

 Father of the better known general and staff-officer, Richard Airey, he was born in 1761.
 He entered the army as ensign in the 71st Regiment in 1779, and was promoted lieutenant in 1781, when he exchanged into the 48th Regiment, and went with it to the West Indies.
 He probably did not go to this unhealthy station from choice, but because of the better pay, and it was by keenly observing and learning the military features of the islands that he laid the foundation for his future advancement.